shinbunya/vewutils/README.md

 ## License

-This project is licensed under the [Apatche 2.0 License](https://opensource.org/license/apache-2-0).
+This project is licensed under the [Apache 2.0 License](https://opensource.org/license/apache-2-0).

 ## Contact